openfisca/openfisca-france-entreprises/README.md

 - A [venv](https://docs.python.org/3/library/venv.html) is a project specific environment created to suit the needs of the project you are working on.

-To create a virtual environment, launch a terminal on your computer, `cd` into your directory and follow these instructions:
+To create a virtual environment, launch a terminal on your computer, `cd` into your directory of choice and follow the instructions below.
+Notice : Do NOT choose any of the directories that is part of this project as the destination!
+Reversely, do NOT install the openfisca country package directly in the folder for the virtual enviornment.
+They should be parallel of each other.

 ```sh
 python3 -m venv .venv # create a new virtual environment in the “.venv” folder, which will contain all dependencies